tud-hri/joan/docs/index.md

 ## Useful links

-- Because JOAN depends heavily on CARLA, we strongly recommend you to check out the [CARLA documentation](https://carla.readthedocs.io/en/latest/).
+- Because JOAN depends heavily on CARLA, we strongly recommend you to check out the [CARLA documentation](https://carla.readthedocs.io/en/latest/){target="_blank"}.
-- You can find the JOAN repository [here][repolink].
+- You can find the JOAN repository [here][repolink]{target="_blank"}.
 Note that JOAN is still under development, so core functionality may change over time.
 We'll post releases as soon as we think we are ready :-)

 [repolink]: https://gitlab.tudelft.nl/tud-cor-hri/joan-framework/joan